TeamGetTicket/NBATeamProject/README.md

 - [x] User can see the launch screen with picture
 - [x] User can scroll through a list of Teams
 - [x] User can see the team icon for each team
-- [ ] User can get Player list after tap the Team
+- [x] User can get Player list after tap the Team
-- [ ] User can get Detail Player info after tap on PlayerCell in Player List
+- [x] User can get Detail Player info after tap on PlayerCell in Player List
-- [ ] User sees a loading state while waiting for the list to load
 - [ ] User sees an alert when there's a networking error

 The following stretch user stories are implemented:

 - [ ] User can search for a Team or Players
+- [ ] User can check the current season game schedule
+- [ ] User can access to a map that indicate every team's venue location

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):